dangaiden/cicd-go/README.md

 - A GitHub account obviously.
 - Terraform installed (v1.0.8 used)
 - A GCP account with a **project already created and Billing linked**.
-Your user should have full permissions although **a SA is recommended** instead of the root account for the projeect
+Your user should have full permissions although **a SA is recommended** when using Terraform as well.
+I will only use it for the GH action.
 - Install and configure (gcloud-sdk) [https://cloud.google.com/sdk/docs/quickstarts]
 - **kubectl** installed
 - (Helm) v3 [https://helm.sh/docs/intro/quickstart/]